What really is the Syphilis Blood Test at home Ascot Detection Kit?

 After the treatment

-This was the first time I’d had it, and I didn’t know too much about it.
-It felt like it was something you only heard about in some BBC period drama.
+This was the first time I’d had any disease like an STD.
+And at that time of my life I didn’t know too much about it or what to do.
+It felt like it was something you only heard about in some TV series drama.
 That was a similar reaction when I told those I needed to about it, too.
 Because of this I admit I felt quite uncomfortable with it, it seemed to have a bit more stigma than other more commonly spoken about STIs.
 I think this has a lot to do with how it can develop in the later stages of the disease.

-While at the clinic, they gave me a leaflet about an STI ervice to tell my partners, but I thought I would be fine telling them myself.
-This was a bit of a chaotic time of my life, which involved regular group sex.
-I couldn’t narrow it down enough to one or two people, so I had to message a handful of people.
-This task dawned on me when I messaged the first guy, who immediately denied that he would have it and said that I shouldn’t message him again.
+And it dawned on me when I messaged the first guy that theere was going to be issues with this approach.
+He immediately denied that he had it and said that I shouldn’t message him again.
 Crikey!
-I messaged the others, and it was a mixed reaction; some were acting as if they were too pure to get an STI, but the others were more understanding.
+I messaged the others, and it was a mixed reaction.
+And some were acting as if they were too pure to get an STI, but the others were more understanding.

 I guess I had expected everyone to be understanding, especially as there was a good chance I could have got it from any one of them.
 The bad reactions just added to my anxiety around having it, and because of this, I didn’t discuss it with my friends through that same fear.